Good health in your 60s and beyond

 - Socialise as much as you can and enjoy time with your family and friends.

 - Check yourself.
 Here are some simple health checks you can do yourself at home.

-- Visit your GP for regular check-ups and screening.
-A prostate examination might be recommended.
-Talk about any emotional concerns, anxiety, stress and depression you might be experiencing.
+- Visit your GP for regular check-ups and screenings and talk about any emotional concerns, anxiety, stress or depression you might be experiencing.

 - Screen for bowel cancer.
 Once you’re over 50, you should be screened every 2 years.
 Through the National Bowel Cancer Screening Program, many people 50 and over are automatically sent free FOBT kits.

-- Visit the dentist every 6 to 12 months.
-Or as recommended by your dentist.
-Good oral health not only contributes to a great smile, but also to your general health and wellbeing.
+- Visit the dentist every 6 to 12 months or as recommended by your dentist.
+Good oral care not only contributes to a great smile, it’s also good for your general health and wellbeing.
 If you are a Medibank member with extras cover you can get 100% back on your annual dental check-up, except x-rays, at a Members Choice dentist.

 - Get your hearing tested.
 Talk to your doctor if you need a referral.

 - Get the flu shot.
 An annual flu shot is recommended for people 65 years and over.